gilmore-lab/sex-differences-project/protocol/sex-differences-setup.md

 ### Complete vision testing

-- Complete Vision Screening
+- Complete Vision Screening (pattern acuity)
-  - Child - HOTV @ 10ft
   - Adult - HOTV @ 10ft
 - Complete Stereo Acuity Test
-- Complete Color Vision Test (adult only)
+- Complete Color Vision Test

 ### Experimental Setup

+- Guide participant to testing room.
+- Have them sit in the chair.
+- Adjust the monitor and participant position.
-- The monitor should be located **60cm** from the bridge of the nose on the participant
+- The monitor should be located **60cm** from the bridge of the nose on the participant.
 - The chair height should be set so the participant is looking directly at the **X** in the middle of the screen.
-- Response buttons
+- Guide the participant to use the arrow keys for responses.

-### Run Experiment
+### Run Experiments

+The order of the computer experiments will be randomized across participants using **X** procedure.

+#### Murray et al.

+- Open PsychoPy by clicking on the icon located on the desktop.
+- When PsychoPy opens, open the file for this experiment.
+    - From the `File` menu, select the `Open Recent...` command and select the `motion-temporal-threshold.py` file.
+- When the file opens, run the experiment by pressing press the green (running person) button.
+    - **Be careful not to type in the programming window.**
+    - A welcome screen with the following message will appear: *Welcome to the motion duration threshold study.
+Press any key to continue.*
+- When you are ready to enter the participant ID, press a key on the keyboard.
+    - A pop-up window will appear.
+    - Enter the participant ID in the pop window, and press the `Ok` button to enter the data.
+- Speak to the participant

+>“In this task, you will try to detect whether a small patch of stripes is moving to the left or to the right.
+The time the patch appears on the display will get shorter and shorter.
+Our goal is to find out the shortest duration you need to reliably detect the direction of motion."

+>"This task takes about 2 min to complete.
+But to make sure that we get reliable results, we'll need to do it 4 times.
+You can take a short break between the sections."

+>"Put your fingers on the left and right arrow keys.
+You'll press the left arrow if you see motion to the left and the right arrow if you see motion to the right.
+If you aren't sure, just guess."

+>"Are you ready.
+Ok, let's go."

+#### Abramov et al.

-- open the files "" located in folder.
+- Open the files "" located in folder.
-- In PsychoPy, press the green button
+- In PsychoPy, press the green button.
-- Enter the ID in the pop window and speak to the participant “Okay.
+- Enter the ID in the pop window and speak to the participant.

+>“Okay.
 You can follow the instructions and do the tasks in the computer.
-I am outside this room, if you have question, ..."
+I am outside this room, if you have questions,..."

 ## After session ends

-- After the participant finishes all the test, thank him/her.
+- After the participant finishes all the tests, thank him/her.

-“Thank you for participating this experiment. “
+>“Thank you for participating this experiment.
+Do you have any questions?“

+### Give participant credit on SONA

-- Assign credit in SONA
+- Assign credit in SONA.

+### Clean-up

 - Clean keyboard, mouse and table and begin [data export](sex-differences-data-export.md) (separate protocols).

+### Data export

+- Data must be copied to a USB flash drive from the testing PC.
+- Data will be copied to Box.
-- After data export is complete, turn off computer and monitor in 503B
+- After data export is complete, turn off computer and monitor in 503B.
+- Qualtrics data will be retrieved by...